 We will only use your personal data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
 If we need to use your personal data for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.
 Please note that we may process your personal data without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.

-5.1 Service providers based inside and outside of the EEA who provide development and system administration services, consultancy services, accountancy services, customer service software, cloud computing and surveys.
-Most data is held within the EEA, and some data is transferred to processors outside the EEA, and only to companies with Privacy Shield Certification.
+5.1 Service providers who provide development and system administration services, consultancy services, accountancy services, customer service software, refer-a-friend services, cloud computing and surveys.

 Below is more detail on service providers we share your personal data with: